IF ONLY I’D KNOWN SOONER

 a. we don’t know what the stages of ‘normal’ relationships are

-b. we know to be symbiotic, like with our family.
+b. we know how to be symbiotic, like with our family.
 It makes ‘sense’ to us

-c. we’re so afraid of abandonment, we don’t want to take the time to actually get to know someone
+c. we’re so afraid of abandonment, we don’t want to take the time to actually get to know someone, in case they’re wrong for us, & then we’d have to leave them

 d. we think that when we feel that ’instant connection’ it means the other person is our soul mate – that it has to be love!
-It does FEEL powerful & intense, but it’s mainly narcissistic attraction, where their damage dovetail with ours!
+It does FEEL powerful & intense, but it’s mainly narcissistic attraction from our WIC, because their damage dovetail with ours!

 NEXT: Getting to Know You (Part 1)